dhiranak/Embeded/README.md

 [Moving average](https://github.com/dhiranak/Embeded/tree/master/moving%20average) is a demonstration of a optimized moving average (boxcar) filter.

 [Static circular queue](https://github.com/dhiranak/Embeded/tree/master/Static_Queue) is a circular queue in its most basic form to store integers or indicies for an array of pointers to data structures to manage the pool of elements.

+[Static Linked List](https://github.com/dhiranak/Embeded/tree/master/Linked%20List) uses a queue to manage a array of list nodes.
+Included in the functions is a function to test for a cycle.
+This shows the basics of algorithms using static memory.